romuluspsf/romuluspsf-site/docs/Events.md

 ## Honoring our Heroes in Blue - National Police Week, May 11 - 17
 The **Romulus Public Safety Foundation** proudly joins our community in recognizing **National Police Week**, a time to honor the brave men and women of the **Romulus Police Department** who protect and serve with courage, integrity, and unvwavering dedication.

-This week, we celebrate their commitment to keeping our neighborhoods save and express our heartfelt gratitude for the sacrifices they make every day.
+This week, we celebrate their commitment to keeping our neighborhoods safe and express our heartfelt gratitude for the sacrifices they make every day.
 Let's take a moment to thank our officers for their service, remember those who gave their lives in the line of duty, and stand together in support of the thin blue line.

 Thank you, **Romulus Police Department** - your service does not go unnoticed.